trifinbholcombe/kodey-reactnative-sample/README.md

 ### Jira Issue and Bitbucket Repo
 ```
-   Get the issue with id <issue_id> from bitbucket repo and do as the description of the issue says.
+   Get the issue with id <issue_id> from jira and do as the description of the issue says.
 ```

 ## Confirming Successful Sample Outputs